redbadger/oss-contribution-tracker/scraper/README.md

    `$ brew install gpg-agent`

+   adn enable it in `~/.gnupg/gpg.conf` by uncommenting the line saying `use-agent`.

-   then in the same terminal window you will eventually run `lein run` or `lein test` start the agent:
+1. In the same terminal window you will eventually run `lein run` or `lein test` start the agent:

    `$ gpg-agent --daemon`